LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Theoretical Background and Implementation

 where $\lambda=\dynkincomma{\bar{\lambda}_1,\ldots,\bar{\lambda}_n}$ and $\Lambda=\dynkincomma{\bar{\Lambda}_1,\ldots,\bar{\Lambda}_n}$ is the weight and highest weight in the $\alpha$-basis, respectively.
 The LieART function \com{WeightLevel[\args{weight},\args{irrep}]} implements this procedure.
 The highest level of an irrep is called its \emph{height}.
 Please note that the highest weight has the lowest level, which is zero.
 The weight with the highest level has the coefficients of the highest weight in the alpha basis, with negative sign and rearranged (if the irrep is complex), i.e., the sum over them is the negative of the sum of the highest weight.
 Thus, the height of an irrep with highest weight $\Lambda$ is

 which is available in LieART as \com{Height[\args{irrep}]}.

-The algorithm used in LieART is an implementation of the scheme developed in \cite{Moody:1982} to compute the weight system.
-It deviates from the traditional procedure describes above for performance reasons.
+The algorithm to compute the weight system used in LieART is an implementation of the scheme developed in \cite{Moody:1982}.
+It deviates from the traditional procedure described above for performance reasons.
 Some weights of an irrep may be degenerated and the procedure with subtracting simple roots only yields an upper limit of this degeneracy, which is the number of subtraction routes that lead to a weight.
 To compute the \emph{multiplicity} $m_\lambda$ of a weight $\lambda$ of the irrep with highest weight $\Lambda$, the so-called \emph{Freudenthal recursion formula} is usually used:

 where $\Delta^{\!+}$ denotes the positive root system, $\delta{=}\dynkincomma{1,1,\ldots,1}$ is half the sum of all positive roots in the $\omega$-basis and $m_{\lambda+k\alpha}$ is the already computed multiplicity of a weight $\lambda+k\alpha$ that is higher than $\lambda$.
 The sum over $k$ is finite because the weight $\lambda+k\alpha$ must be a member of the weight system of the irrep under consideration.